LeonardoGodoy/camaloon-bike-shop-api/docs/data_modeling_second_try.md

 # Data Modeling thoughts

 Plan and document the data modeling process while showing the main thoughts and concerns about it.
-This version was considered the better choice and documents the commited plans before implementation.
+This version was considered the better choice and documents the committed plans before implementation.
 ## How to read this document

-Bellow there are descriptions of entities, each one containing the following:
+Bellow, there are descriptions of entities, each one containing the following:
-- Main associations represented in active record notation.
+- Main associations represented with active record notation.
-- The purpose of the structure (it's concept).
+- The purpose of the structure (its concept).
-- Observertions about the context it was planned and details to keep in mind during the development.
+- Observations about the context it was planned and details to keep in mind during the development.
-- Some examples of data as a use simulation.
+- Some examples of data as a simulation.
-    - All the examples have their ids with the name of it's model and an increasing number.
-In practice they will be **uuid** hashes.
+    - All the examples have their ids with the name of their model and an increasing number.
+In practice, they will be **UUID** hashes.

 ## Entities